KennyxLan/LeetCode/README.md

 *Runtime: Faster than xx.xx% of online submissions (of the language used) for the problem.
 Higher % is better.

 *Memory Usage: Less than xx.xx% of online submissions (of the language used) for the problem.
-Hight % is better.
+Higher % is better.